WE NEED YOUR HELP TO PLANT MULTIPLE LGBTQIA+ COMMUNITY CENTERS IN GREATER AUSTIN

 Some LGBTQIA+ people feel well-integrated into Austin life and culture, but the strength of that feeling varies widely depending on your location, age, race, gender, culture, and income.
 We want every member of our community to feel at home in Austin.

-Meets LGBTQIA+ residents’ need for community connections.
-More than half of the more than 2,250 participants in QWELL’s 2019 research study did not feel like part of our local LGBTQIA+ community.
-We need to make it easy to build strong, healthy networks.
+We must meet LGBTQIA+ residents’ need for community connections.
+More than half of the more than 2,250 participants in QWELL’s 2019 research study did not feel like part of the community.
+We will make it easy to build strong, healthy chosen families.

 PRIDE IN AUSTIN